Texas DWI Legal Limit.

 The larger the time gap between the DWI arrest and the test, then the more likely the test does not accurately measure the driver’s BAC at the time of driving.
 This is a critical issue in DWI cases.
 The law makes it a crime for the driver to be drunk when he was driving, not when he was tested.
 This can be a strong defense in close cases.
 For example, when the driver’s BAC test is moderately over the limit at the time of testing.
 In these situations, the BAC test may not accurately measure the driver’s true alcohol level at the time of driving.

 Alcohol is fun.
 That is why people drink when they hang out with friends.
 Normally, this is not a problem.
 Unfortunately, the police DWI dragnet catches many drivers with alcohol in their systems.
 Some of these drivers are drunk.
 Others are not.
 For those drivers who are drunk, a plea-bargain deal is the way to go.
 But for drivers wrongfully arrested for DWI, they should fight their DWI charge.
+This is especially for people facing a first-time DWI charge that may carry a heavy fine.
 And therein lies the rub–it is not always clear if a driver is sober or intoxicated at the time of driving from a single BAC test.